 Eden Geothermal Ltd was set up by three partners: Eden Project, EGS Energy Ltd, and Bestec (UK) Ltd to unlock the geothermal energy deep in the granite beneath Cornwall.

-Meet the team making it all happen below – or go to the Eden Geothermal Project page to find out more about the project.
+Meet the core team who made it all happen below – or find out more about our projects, including the original Eden Geothermal Project, here.

 Meet the team